owqejfb/N.B.A.A.-Never-Broke-Again-Algorithm-/README.md

 -make a logo of youngboy for the repo (this is just me having fun)

 -make last layer have sigmoid. (i think it may already have it as the default but i think relu could be default. specifying removes ambiguity)

+-combine HT PD and AT PD into one variable to see if it improves the model. hoping that by removing a dimension accuracy improves